MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 	wnloaded\_packages'
 	Updating HTML index of packages in '.Library'

-(On Linux systems, you should not use CRAN as a source for third-party packages, because they may require a current version of R that may be different than that distributed with Microsoft R Services.
-Microsoft R Services sets the default repository to a versioned source repository maintained by Revolution Analytics at [packages.revolutionanalytics.com](http://packages.revolutionanalytics.com).
-An alternative is to point to one of the daily CRAN snapshots maintained at [mran.microsoft.com](http://mran.microsoft.com).)
+On Linux systems, you should not use CRAN as a source for third-party packages, because they may require a current version of R that may be different than that distributed with Microsoft R Server and R Client.
+Microsoft R Server and R Client sets the default repository to a fixed CRAN snapshot maintained at [mran.microsoft.com](http://mran.microsoft.com).

 >*Big Data Big Analytics Tip*: The RevoScaleR package is included with every distribution of Revolution R Enterprise, and is automatically loaded into memory when you start the program.
 So all of the “rx” functions mentioned in these tips are at your fingertips.
 You can get information on them by using the ? at the command line, for example: *?rxLinMod*

-### Using Microsoft R Services via Rscript and R CMD BATCH
+### Using Microsoft R via Rscript and R CMD BATCH

-**Microsoft R Services** is intended for high-performance computing and analytics, and some users are accustomed to running their analyses via batch mode and command-line scripting. *R CMD BATCH* generally works with **Microsoft R Services** with no modifications needed, but to get full advantage of the **Microsoft R Services** extensions with other command line invocations, you need to know a little bit about how **Microsoft R Services** works. **Microsoft R Services** is 100% R, with the standard R BLAS and LAPACK libraries substituted out for the Intel Math Kernel Libraries, and with a number of additional packages.
-Some of these packages are added to the default package list by the *Rprofile.site* file distributed with **Microsoft R Services**.
-If you use *Rscript* (or, on some systems, the equivalent Revoscript) with a **Microsoft R Services** script, be sure to add the flag *–default-packages=* to your call; this ensures that the **Microsoft R Services** default packages are loaded (including the methods package from base R).
+Microsoft R Server and R Client are intended for high-performance computing and analytics, and some users are accustomed to running their analyses via batch mode and command-line scripting. *R CMD BATCH* generally works with Microsoft R Server and R Client with no modifications needed, but to get full advantage of the Microsoft R Server and R Client extensions with other command line invocations, you need to know a little bit about how Microsoft R Server and R Client work.
+Microsoft R is 100% R, with the standard R BLAS and LAPACK libraries substituted out for the Intel Math Kernel Libraries, and with a number of additional packages.
+Some of these packages are added to the default package list by the *Rprofile.site* file distributed with Microsoft R Server and R Client.
+If you use *Rscript* (or, on some systems, the equivalent Revoscript) with a Microsoft R Server or R Client script, be sure to add the flag *–default-packages=* to your call; this ensures that the Microsoft R default packages are loaded (including the *methods* package from base R).

-Similarly, you should avoid the –vanilla construction for invoking **Microsoft R Services**; this method of invocation avoids evaluating the *Rprofile.site* file, so that this is equivalent to calling R without the **Microsoft R Services** extensions (except the MKL BLAS and LAPACK libraries).
+Similarly, you should avoid the –vanilla construction for invoking Microsoft R Server or R Client; this method of invocation avoids evaluating the *Rprofile.site* file, so that this is equivalent to calling R without the Microsoft R Server or R Client extensions (except the MKL BLAS and LAPACK libraries).

 ## Tips on Computing with Big Data in R